Kingdom of Mewar: Maharana Kumbha

+Kumbha was also a patron of the arts and a great builder.
+He is said to have erected the famous Vijay Stambha of Chittor and was responsible for the construction of numerous Hindu and Jain shrines.
+His commetary on the Gita and Govinda is also very popular and widely praised.
+He is credited to have build 32 out of the 84 fortreses of Mewar.
+He is one of the most popular rulers of medieval India.

 Maharana Raimal

 He came to power by defeating, Udai Singh I in battles at Jawar, Darimpur and Pangarh.
+He restore Mewar to stability from the damage that has occurred following the assaisination of Maharana Kumbha.
 Early in Raimal's reign, Ghiyas Shah of Malwa attacked Chittor unsuccessfully.
 Soon after, Ghiyas Shah's general, Zafar Khan attacked Mewar and was defeated at Mandalgarh and Khairabad.
 By marrying Sringardevi (daughter of Rao Jodha), Raimal ended the conflict with the Rathores.
-During Raimal's reign, Godwar, Toda and Ajmer were captured by his son Prithviraj.
-Raimal also strengthened the state of Mewar and repaired the temple of Eklingji in Chittor.
+During Raimal's reign, Godwar, Toda and Ajmer were captured by his son Prithviraj.He also helped Hadas to recapture Hadoti from the grasp of Malwa Sultanate and left a fairly large kingdom to his sons Raimal also strengthened the state of Mewar and repaired the temple of Eklingji in Chittor.